ForbiddenScythe/ForbiddenScythe/README.md

 ###

-<h3 align="center">Cybersecurity grad.
-Blue team in progress.
+<h3 align="center">Blue team in progress.
 I build and break things to understand them.
 This is where I document the process.</h3>

 ###